Problem Package Format

 2. Then, the run file (which now exists, and is an executable binary or POSIX-compliant shell script) will be used as the validator or visualizer program.

-Scripts may assume that a C and C++ compiler are available on the system search path, aliased to cc and cpp respectively.
+Scripts may assume a POSIX-compliant shell and that a Python 3 interpreter, C compiler, and C++ compiler are available on the system search path, aliased to python3, cc, and c++ respectively.
+Problem packages with build or run scripts are strongly encouraged to include a README file in the program directory documenting any such additional dependencies.

 Programs that do not include a build or run script must have one of the following forms: